 White-Marked Tussock Moth

 The moth that these ones become is fairly plain, and the female doesn't even have wings—just a furry body which never really leaves the cocoon.
-The males fly to it, they mate, and the female lay a foamy mass of eggs right on the cocoon!
+The males fly to the female, they mate, and the female lays a foamy mass of eggs right on the cocoon!

 American Dagger Moth

-The American dagger moth is a member of a group, the Acronictinae, that has interesting caterpillars and fairly drab adult moths.
+The American dagger moth is a member of the Acronictinae, a group that has interesting caterpillars and fairly drab adult moths.
 Other members of this group, such as the funerary dagger moth, feature caterpillars that are truly weird looking.
-I always thought it odd that cool caterpillars have boring moths, but the pattern is often repeated across the Insect world.
+I always thought it odd that cool caterpillars make boring moths, but the pattern is often repeated across the insect world.

-This one can sting, and I remember finding that out by accident when I was a boy.
-I handled one of these cool looking larvae, and wound up with a nasty, stinging rash.
+This one can sting, as I found out by accident when I was a boy.
+I handled one of these cool-looking larvae and wound up with a nasty, stinging rash.
 Saddlebacks belong to the Limacodidae family, which also includes other stinging specimens of various interesting designs.